Rugeley Town railway station: History

+In May 2019, a new service to London Euston commenced, operated by London Northwestern Railway.
+This service was later suspended, due to the impact of the COVID-19 pandemic in the United Kingdom, and cut back to Birmingham International.

-In April 2011, the area was still mechanically signalled from the Brereton Sidings signal box immediately south of the station on the east side of the line (the sidings are no longer extant, though there is still an active rail connection to the adjacent coal-fired Rugeley power stations), but the box closed in 2013 (along with neighbouring Hednesford & Bloxwich boxes and the PSB at Walsall) as part of the ongoing West Midlands re-signalling scheme.
+In April 2011, the area was still mechanically signalled from the Brereton Sidings signal box immediately south of the station on the east side of the line (the sidings are no longer extant, though there is still a rail connection to the site of the adjacent coal-fired Rugeley power stations), but the box closed in 2013 (along with neighbouring Hednesford & Bloxwich boxes and the PSB at Walsall) as part of the ongoing West Midlands re-signalling scheme.
 Control passed to the West Midlands Signalling Centre at Saltley, though in the long term the WCML South Rail Operating Centre at Rugby will have responsibility for this part of the country.

 Services

+Rugeley Town is served by West Midlands Trains, under the West Midlands Railway brand, using Class 350 electric multiple units.